Doing Our Own Work Facilitators

 Diane S. Schmitz

-Diane has 17 years of experience in higher education, serving as a director in Student Development at Seattle University, with focus areas in management, equity and inclusion work, support for marginalized students, university leadership, and teaching graduate-level social justice courses in an adjunct capacity.
-She is an experienced designer, presenter and facilitator of webinars, seminars, workshops, trainings and conference presentations on multiple topics.
+Diane S. Schmitz, Ed.D., is an educator and minister with over 20 years of experience designing and leading transformational group processes.
+She has 17 years of experience in higher education, serving as a director in Student Development at Seattle University focusing on management, equity and inclusion work, support for minoritized students and teaching graduate-level social justice courses.

-As an ordained minister in the United Church of Christ, Diane has a specialized ministry in racial justice that has included leading workshops, retreats, and co-facilitating training for churches seeking to become anti-racist, multicultural communities.
-She helps church communities to gain insight about how being socialized in a "white racial frame" has created attitudes and beliefs that shape the church and society and daily produce harmful impacts on communities of color.
+As an ordained minister in the United Church of Christ (UCC), Diane has a specialized ministry in racial justice that includes leading workshops, retreats, and co-facilitating training for predominantly white churches seeking to become anti-racist, multicultural communities.
 She believes the connection between spirituality and justice is a vital one to nurture.

-Diane believes every day provides an opportunity to dismantle some of her internalized white dominance through staying awake, practicing humility, taking personal responsibility for her learning and being accountable to communities of color.
+Diane has learned how being socialized in a “white racial frame” restricts and fractures the development of a healthy and whole racial consciousness that is able to understand and respond to the daily impacts of racism.
+She believes every day provides an opportunity to dismantle some of her internalized white dominance through staying awake, practicing humility, taking personal responsibility for her learning and being accountable to communities of color.
 Her work for social justice is motivated by a deep belief in the capacity for change in individuals, organizations, and communities.